safarinexus/R-regression-model/README.md

 # R_regression_model
-ACCT337 Statistical Programming (R)
+ACCT337 Statistical Programming (R) Group Project

-Logistic Regression and Decision Tree of the likelihood of firms meeting or beating market expectations
+By Group 3

+We were tasked with coming up with a regression model to determine what variables account for whether a firm is likely to meet or beat the market's expectations, based on a given dataset.

+Dataset: teamproject_final.csv